High Algebra 1-A

 The NCAA, Bright Futures Scholarships, and the State University System of Florida (four-year universities) award 0.5 credit for successfully completing Algebra 1-A. The course counts as a full credit toward Florida high school graduation requirements.

-Algebra 1-A is the first course in a two-course sequence.
 In Algebra 1-A, you will focus on the Algebra 1 benchmarks related to linear functions.
 The lessons are designed to help you develop fundamental algebraic skills for problem-solving in the real world.
-To fulfill the Algebra 1 requirement for high school graduation, you must finish this sequence by completing Algebra 1-B or Algebra 1.
+Instruction will be focused to ensure mastery in these four areas:

 - extending understanding of functions to linear functions and using them to model and analyze real-world relationships